Taraneh Alidoosti: Career

 After having attended the acting school of Amin Tarokh since 2000, she had a leading role in I'm Taraneh, 15 (Rasul Sadr Ameli, 2002).
 Critics praised her performance as a 15-year-old girl who after a failed relationship is determined to rear a child on her own while struggling with poverty and disapproval.
-She won the Bronze Leopard for Best Actress from the Locarno International Film Festival in 2002, as well as the Crystal Simorgh for Best Actress from the 20th Fajr Film Festival, becoming the youngest person ever to do so.
-Shortly after she set another record, getting nominated three consecutive times for the best actress prize at the Fajr Film Festival for her first three films.
+She won the Bronze Leopard for Best Actress at the Locarno International Film Festival in 2002, as well as the Crystal Simorgh for Best Actress at the 20th Fajr Film Festival, becoming the youngest person ever to do so.
+Shortly after she set another record, getting nominated three consecutive times for the best actress award at the Fajr Film Festival for her first three films.
 Since then she has maintained a steady but selective workflow in both theatre and cinema.
 She was the lead actress for Ashgar Farhadi's Fireworks Wednesday in 2006, which was also screened at the Locarno Film Festival.

 Alidoosti is mostly known for her selectiveness in accepting dramatic roles, as exemplified by her long collaboration with Oscar winner Asghar Farhadi, making her one of the most acclaimed actresses of her generation.
-She acted as a lead actress in The Salesman which won an Oscar in 2017.
+She acted as the lead actress in The Salesman which won an Oscar in 2017.
 A prominent actress in Iran, she has bagged many awards and accolades.

 Alidoosti played the title role during the three seasons of the hit Iranian VOD series Shahrzad.

 Daily Kos has recognized Alidoosti as one of several historically trailblazing women born between 9 through 16 January, along with three other Iranians, Kimia Alizadeh, Christiane Amanpour, and Nadia Maftouni.

 Personal life

 Alidoosti's father, Hamid, played football for Iran’s national team and was the first Iranian to play for a foreign team (FSV Salmrohr, German 2.
 Bundesliga).
 Afterward, he became a professional football coach.
 Alidoosti's mother, Nadereh Hakim-Elahi, is a sculptor and art tutor.
 Her only brother, Poyan, died in an accident during the annual Iranian Fire Festival (Chaharshanbe Suri), in March 2005 at the age of 16.

-Taraneh Alidoosti married in 2011 and has a daughter name Hannah born in 2013. she divorce in 2016 after 5 years of her marriage.
+Alidoosti married Ali Mansour in 2011 and has a daughter named Hannah born in 2013.